lidofinance/docs/docs/guides/steth-integration-guide.md

 Although user friendly, stETH rebases add a whole level of complexity to integrating stETH into other dApps and protocols.
 When integrating stETH as an assets into any dApp, it's highly recommended to store and operate shares rather than stETH public balances directly, because stETH balances change both upon transfers, mints/burns, and rebases, while shares balances can only change upon transfers and mints/burns.

-To transform stETH to shares `getSharesByPooledEth(uint256)` function can be used.
+To figure out the shares balance, `getSharesByPooledEth(uint256)` function can be used.
 It returns the value not affected by future rebases and it can be converted back into stETH by calling `getPooledEthByShares` function.

 > See all available stETH methods [here](https://github.com/lidofinance/docs/blob/main/docs/contracts/lido.md#view-methods).

-Any operations on the shares can be done with no difference between share and stETH.
+Any operation on stETH can be performed on shares directly, with no difference between share and stETH.

 The preferred way of operating stETH should be:
 1) get stETH token balance;